 “Adverse Action” Notice

-The FCRA requires creditors taking adverse action to give you a notice with this information:
+The FCRA requires creditors taking adverse action (see above for the definition) to give you a notice with this information:

 - the nature of its credit decision